MicrosoftDocs/powerbi-docs/articles/powerbi-developer-what-you-need-to-create-an-app.md

 # What you need to create a Power BI app

-Before you start creating a Power BI app, you need to setup your environment for the app.
+Before you create a Power BI app, you need to setup your environment for the app.
 First, you need a Power BI service account.
 Also, since Power BI uses **Azure Active Directory (Azure AD)** to authenticate users and protect applications, you need to register, or configure, your app in **Azure AD** so that the active directory can find your app.
 To access **Power BI** resources, you need an authentication security token.

 Here are the steps to configure your environment: